statsig-io/docs/docs/mex/funnels.md

 ## Step 2: Choose an ID Type

 In general, you want to construct funnels to understand the rate at which individual users make it through each step of the flow you’ve defined.
-This means creating a funnel using a UserId.
+This means creating a funnel using a userId.

 However, some interesting funnels may involve several people in an organization using your service.
 For example, you may want to understand the end-to-end success of company onboarding to your service, where different people are involved in purchasing, deploying, and then using your service.